aliceals/conferenceQuestions/README.md

 display

 From the MVP the stretch goals include
-- The ability for the speaker to order, group, star or delete any questions
+- The ability for the speaker and audience to upvote, star or delete any questions
 - The ability for the speaker to be able to ask a poll to the audience and collect and collate those results
 - The ability for the audience to turn their devices into a microphone which will get projected out of the speakers system
 - The ability for the speaker to upload resources they discuss and recorded talk